manubange/Spiral_test/README.md

 # Installation guide
 No installation required.
-Download FieldTrip36 (https://www.fieldtriptoolbox.org/) and kinematics toolbox (http://www.diedrichsenlab.org/toolboxes/toolbox_kinematics.htm) and add them to the working directory in Matlab.
+Download FieldTrip36 (https://www.fieldtriptoolbox.org/) and add the folder to the working directory in Matlab.
+If Fieldtrip cannot be downloaded, the example scripts will skip the related steps and load already prepocessed data instead.
+Kinematics toolbox is attached (http://www.diedrichsenlab.org/toolboxes/toolbox_kinematics.htm)

 # Demo Instructions